sbhornjr/eau2/report/doc.md

 ### Use cases:

-We are not yet sure about what exact use-cases there will be for the final iteration of eau2, so we will instead show off use-cases of what we have now, which is basically reading from a file to create a dataframe.
+We are not yet sure about what exact use-cases there will be for the final iteration of eau2, so we will instead show off use-cases of what we have now, which is basically reading from a file to create a dataframe and mapping a key to a dataframe.

 Given a sor data file data.sor: